-- wholly obtained or produced in Australia (or Australia and Thailand); or
+- Wholly obtained or produced in Australia (or Australia and Thailand)

-- produced in Australia (or Thailand) wholly from originating materials; or
+- Produced in Australia (or Thailand) wholly from originating materials

 For more about 'originating' goods under TAFTA, see here or contact the Department of Foreign Affairs and Trade on (02) 6261 1111.

-TAFTA Certificates of Origin are required to demonstrate the originating status of your goods to the customs authorities in Thailand in order for your importer to qualify for the reduced tarrif rates under the Thailand-Australia Free Trade Agreement.
+TAFTA Certificates of Origin are required to demonstrate the originating status of your goods to the customs authorities in Thailand.
+You need a Certificate of Origin in order for your importer to qualify for the reduced tariff rates under the Thailand-Australia Free Trade Agreement.

 Step 1: Complete a TAFTA Deed of Declaration to register yourself as an exporter, and your goods, under TAFTA.